By: Fleur Bainger

 At 58 metres high, the Gloucester Tree is the world's second tallest fire-lookout tree.
 Its 7m-wide trunk is curled with pegs that act as a spiral ladder, leading to a swaying platform cabin.
-It’s been reported that some 20 per cent of visitors decide to climb to the summit, but most only make it part way before retreating.
+While the tree is currently not open for climbing, you can still visit the site.

-If you like it, check out the 51-metre Diamond Tree and the 65-metre Dave Evans Centennial Tree not far away - both also not open for climbing.
+You can also check out the 51-metre Diamond Tree and the 65-metre Dave Evans Centennial Tree not far away - both also not open for climbing.

 Visit the Walk-Through Tree